apache/airflow/docs/apache-airflow-providers-amazon/secrets-backends/aws-secrets-manager.rst

 You must, however, use some of the following words for each kind of field:

-- For storing passwords, valid key names are password, pass and key
+* For storing passwords, valid key names are password, pass and key
-- Users: user, username, login, user_name
+* Users: user, username, login, user_name
-- Host: host, remote_host, server
+* Host: host, remote_host, server
-- Port: port
+* Port: port
-- You should also specify the type of connection, which can be done naming the key as conn_type, conn_id, connection_type or engine.
+* You should also specify the type of connection, which can be done naming the key as conn_type, conn_id, connection_type or engine.
 Valid values for this field are postgres, mysql, snowflake, google_cloud, mongo...
-- For the extra value of the connections, you can store a dictionary.
+* For the extra value of the connections, you have to type a dictionary.

 For example, if you have set ``connections_prefix`` as ``airflow/connections``, then for a connection id of ``smtp_default``, you would want to store your connection at ``airflow/connections/smtp_default``.
 This can be done through the AWS web